This PDF is the current document as it appeared on Public Inspection on 07/02/2014 at 08:45 am.

 - Submit an Intra-Round Bid (see herein for discussion of Intra-Round Bids); or

-- Drop out of the auction.
+- Drop out of the bidding.

 - Submit a live bid for either the North LA or the South LA;